-10.1 Sonatype Example Policies
+10.1 Sonatype Sample Policy Set

-The easiest way to establish policies for your applications is to use one of the policies packages provided by Sonatype.
-While these are not meant to be a perfect match for every business, they have been created with our extensive experience working with customers and developing policy for our own internal practices.
+The easiest way to establish policies for your applications is to use the sample policy set provided by Sonatype.
+While the included policies are not meant to be a perfect match for every business, they have been created with our extensive experience working with customers and developing policy for our own internal practices.

-The policy packages can be downloaded here:
+Our sample policy set can be downloaded here:

-- Sonatype-Audit-Policy.json - Sonatype-Enforcement-Policy.json
+Sonatype-Sample-Policy-Set.json